No, really — men and women want quality family time as a gift

 When it comes to what adults want most, 43 percent of men and women both said they want quality time with family as a holiday gift this year, according to FatWallet.com.
 Sure, another third would of us would like gift cards and 22 percent want clothes, but the majority would prefer just hanging out with loved ones.

 But, of course, that’s not to say presents are completely out of the picture.
 When it comes to men, 73 percent plan to buy gifts for their partners, while only 60 percent of women will.
 As far as children goes, 77 percent of moms plan to buy for their little ones, while only 65 percent of dads will.

-Shopping for the best price is the biggest factor — 70 percent of us said so — when it comes to buying gifts online.
+70 percent of us said shopping for the best price is the biggest factor when it comes to buying gifts online.
 Another 59 percent said it was free shipping.
 Sixty-four percent of respondents to the FatWallet.com survey say Amazon is the best for buying gifts, with Walmart coming in a distant second, with 39 percent.
 Less than 18 percent of shoppers prefer eBay, Target, or Best Buy.